icpmoles/ros2_performance_test/README.md

 ## performance_test

 The [performance_test package](performance_test) provides a benchmarking tool for comparing the performance of communication middleware implementations.
-Its most common use case is measuring the message transfer latency between ROS2 or DDS publishers and subscribers.
+Its most common use case is measuring the message transfer latency between ROS 2 or DDS publishers and subscribers.

 ## performance_report